kubernetes/website/content/en/docs/contribute/review/reviewing-prs.md

 - Read the [CNCF Code of Conduct](https://github.com/cncf/foundation/blob/master/code-of-conduct.md) and ensure that you abide by it at all times.
 - Be polite, considerate, and helpful.
-- Comment on positive aspects of PRs as well.
+- Comment on positive aspects of PRs as well as changes.
 - Be empathetic and mindful of how your review may be received.
 - Assume good intent and ask clarifying questions.
 - Experienced contributors, consider pairing with new contributors whose work requires extensive changes.